Concept Plans & Designs

 What’s Next?

-Loyalsock Foundation is currently securing funds for Phase 2 of the permanent driveway project, with tree clearing and construction set to begin mid-summer 2024.
-US Senator Casey has secured $457,000 in funding for The Landing, a community and wellness space designed as a treehouse.
-Concept designs have been created, and Loyalsock Foundation is applying for funds for an ADA-accessible pathway, pedestrian bridge, and nature observation deck to make The Landing a true community center.
-Construction is anticipated to begin in 2025.
+Loyalsock Foundation is currently securing funds for critical infrastructure components - the well, septic system, and electrical service.
+Former US Senator Casey has secured $457,000 in funding for The Landing, a single-room community and wellness space separate from the main facility.
+Concept designs have been created and construction is estimated to begin in late 2026.

 For monthly updates, check the Current Trek and follow us on Facebook and Instagram.